 Simulated changes in various climate indicators under historical and RCP4.5 scenarios using the MPI ESM Grand Ensemble.
 The grey shading shows the 5–95% range from the 100-member ensemble.
 The coloured lines represent individual example ensemble members, with linear trends for the 2011–2021 period indicated by the thin dashed lines.
 Changes in Ocean Heat Content (OHC) over the top 2000m represents the integrated signal of global warming (left).
 The top row shows surface air temperature-related indicators (annual GSAT change and UK summer temperatures) and the bottom row shows Arctic sea-ice related indicators (annual ice volume and September sea ice extent).
 For smaller regions and for shorter time period averages the variability increases and simulated short-term trends can temporarily obscure or intensify anthropogenic changes in climate.
-Data from Maher et al., (2019).
+Data from Maher et al. (2019).
 Further details on data sources and processing are available in the chapter data table (Table 1.SM.1).

 [END FIGURE 1.13 HERE]

-The emergence of the climate change signal
+The Emergence of the Climate Change Signal

-In the 1930s it was noted that temperatures were increasing at both local and global scales (Kincer, 1933; Callendar, 1938; Figure 1.8).
+In the 1930s it was noted that temperatures were increasing at both local and global scales (Figure 1.8; Kincer, 1933; Callendar, 1938).
 At the time it was unclear whether the observed changes were part of a longer-term trend or a natural fluctuation; the ‘signal’ had not yet clearly emerged from the ‘noise’ of natural variability.
 Numerous studies have since focused on the emergence of changes in temperature using instrumental observations (e.g., Madden and Ramanathan, 1980; Wigley and Jones, 1981; Mahlstein et al., 2011, 2012; Lehner and Stocker, 2015; Lehner et al., 2017) and paleo-temperature data (e.g., Abram et al., 2016).

-Since the IPCC Third’s Assessment report in 2001, the observed signal of climate change has been unequivocally detected at the global scale (see Section 1.3), and this signal is increasingly emerging from the noise of natural variability on smaller spatial scales and in a range of climate variables (see also FAQ 1.2).
+Since the IPCC Third’s Assessment Report in 2001, the observed signal of climate change has been unequivocally detected at the global scale (Section 1.3), and this signal is increasingly emerging from the noise of natural variability on smaller spatial scales and in a range of climate variables (FAQ 1.2).
 In this Report emergence of a climate change signal or trend refers to when a change in climate (the ‘signal’) becomes larger than the amplitude of natural or internal variations (defining the ‘noise’).
-This concept is often expressed as a ‘signal to-noise’ ratio (S/N) and emergence occurs at a defined threshold of this ratio (e.g. S/N > 1 or 2).
-Emergence can be estimated using observations and/or model simulations and can refer to changes relative to a historical or modern baseline (see Chapter 12, Section 12.5.2, Annex VII: Glossary).
-The concept can also be expressed in terms of time (the ‘time of emergence’; Annex VII: Glossary) or in terms of a global warming level (Kirchmeier‐Young et al., 2019; see Chapter 11, Section 11.2.5) and is also used to refer to a time when we can expect to see a response of mitigation activities that reduce emissions of greenhouse gases or enhance their sinks (emergence with respect to mitigation, see Chapter 4, Section 4.6.3.1).
+This concept is often expressed as a ‘signal-to-noise’ ratio (S/N) and emergence occurs at a defined threshold of this ratio (e.g., S/N > 1 or 2).
+Emergence can be estimated using observations and/or model simulations and can refer to changes relative to a historical or modern baseline (Section 12.5.2 and Glossary).
+The concept can also be expressed in terms of time (the ‘time of emergence’; Glossary) or in terms of a global warming level (Section 11.2.5; Kirchmeier-Young et al., 2019) and is also used to refer to a time when we can expect to see a response of mitigation activities that reduce emissions of GHGs or enhance their sinks (emergence with respect to mitigation; Section 4.6.3.1).
 Whenever possible, emergence should be discussed in the context of a clearly defined level of S/N or other quantification, such as ‘the signal has emerged at the level of S/N > 2’, rather than as a simple binary statement.
 For an extended discussion, see Chapter 10 (Section 10.4.3).